GaloisInc/saw-script/doc/manual/manual.md

 it, resulting in a new `Term`.
 A rewrite rule in SAW can be specified in multiple ways:

-  * as the definition of a function that can be unfolded,
+  1. as the definition of a function that can be unfolded,
-  * as a term of Boolean type (or a function returning a Boolean) that is an equality statement, and
+  1. as a term of Boolean type (or a function returning a Boolean) that is an equality statement, and
-  * as a term of _equality type_ with a body that encodes a proof that the equality in the type is valid.
+  1. as a term of _equality type_ with a body that encodes a proof that the equality in the type is valid.

-TODO: is the following paragraph too dense?

-Each of these forms is a `Term` of a different shape.
-In each case the term logically consists of two parts, each of which may contain variables (bound by enclosing lambda expressions).
-By thinking of the variables as holes that may match any sub-term, the two parts of each term can both be seen as *patterns*.
+In each case the term logically consists of two sides and describes a way to transform the left side into the right side.
+Each side may contain variables (bound by enclosing lambda expressions) and is therefore a *pattern* which can match any term in which each variable represents an arbitrary sub-term.
 The left-hand pattern describes a term to match (which may be a sub-term of the full term being rewritten), and the right-hand pattern describes a term to replace it with.
 Any variable in the right-hand pattern must also appear in the left-hand pattern and will be instantiated with whatever sub-term matched that variable in the original term.

 For example, say we have the following Cryptol function: